-Inpatient drug rehab, also known as residential rehab or Critical Stabilization Service (CSS) in Massachusetts, is a type of drug and alcohol treatment that involves staying at a treatment facility 24/7 for a specified duration.
+Inpatient drug rehab, also known as residential rehab or Critical Stabilization Service (CSS) in Massachusetts, is a type of drug and alcohol treatment that involves staying at a treatment facility 24/7 for a specified duration, such as the commonly sought-after 28 and 30-day inpatient rehab programs.
 During this time, individuals receive comprehensive care, including medical and psychological support, to overcome their substance use disorder and co-occurring issues.

 Inpatient drug rehab is recommended for individuals with severe addiction or those who have failed to achieve sobriety through outpatient treatment.
 The programs provide a safe and supportive environment to help individuals overcome addiction and maintain long-term recovery.